awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Updates.20180206.md

 + Hash joins\.
 For more information, see [Working with Hash Joins in Aurora MySQL](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.

 + Native functions for synchronously invoking AWS Lambda functions\.
-You can asynchronously invoke AWS Lambda functions from Aurora MySQL 5\.7\.
 For more information, see [Invoking a Lambda Function with an Aurora MySQL Native Function](AuroraMySQL.Integrating.Lambda.md#AuroraMySQL.Integrating.NativeLambda)\.

 + Scan batching\.
 For more information, see [Amazon Aurora MySQL Database Engine Updates 2017\-12\-11](AuroraMySQL.Updates.20171211.md)\.